And welcome back to the Rush Limbaugh Program here at the EIB Network.

 There would have been another excuse.

-Because the underlying fact is that the Muslim world and particularly the Arab Muslim world is a failure.
+Because the underlying fact is that the Muslim world, and particularly the Arab Muslim world, is a failure.

-Uh they are not the creators of new technology.
+They are not the creators of new technology.

 They are not people who are creating and innovating and on the cutting edge of the 21st century civilization.

-Th this is uh this is not a successful civilization.
+This is not a successful civilization.

 It would be the loss of Spain.